amitojsingh366/quizizz-hack/README.md

 # Quizizz Hack

-This is a simple command line program that allows you to get the answers to your [Quizizz](https://quizizz.com) quiz
+This is a simple command line program that allows you to get the answers to your [Quizizz](https://quizizz.com) quiz.
+Made this cuz my bro wanted to cheat on a test.
+Yeah.

 ## How To Run
 - Download the compressed binary for your platform from the latest [Release](https://github.com/amitojsingh366/quizizz-hack/releases)